Cost Comparison Custom Software VS Saas Tools

 Mistake 2: Ignoring context switching cost

-Every time a developer jumps from core product work to fix an internal tool, focus breaks.
+Every time a developer jumps from core product work to fix an internal tool, focus breaks, and product work slows down even more when engineers keep moving between unrelated systems instead of shipping the main product cleanly.

 It takes time to reload context, understand the old code, and then switch back again.